Management & Organization (MGTO)

 Some of the most dynamic and successful businesses are aspiring to a "double" or "triple bottom line": profitability, beneficial human impact, and environmental sustainability.
 This course exposes students to a new and growing trend in leadership, venture creation, product design, and service delivery which uses the basic entrepreneurial template to transform the landscape of both for-profit and not-for-profit ventures.

-Enrollment is limited to students with a minor in Innovation Entrepreneurship.
+Enrollment is limited to students with a program in Innovation & Entrepreneurship or Strategic Management.

 MGTO 30515 International Development - Social Entrepreneurship (3 Credit Hours)